If you’re applying to Western Ivey HBA (AEO), or you’re simply interested in learning more about the program, this guide is for you.

 Having the mutual understanding of how hard it was to get into the program leads everyone to respect each other, which leads to making friendships and connections extremely easily.

 Clubs are a fantastic way to continue your involvement as a leader and many of them are practical, such as the Ivey Accounting Club.
-This means you can further increase your technical skills as well!
+This means you can further increase your technical skills and get some hands-on experience as well!

 These clubs have fantastic funding with students getting custom Patagonia vests, going to exclusive recruiting events, and sometimes even doing office tours of the most elite companies in the world such as Bain & Company, Goldman Sachs, and more.